ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Introduction

-Extensive work over the years has yielded some elegant and quite general rules for the electronic structure of radicals, diradicals and polyradicals, however they are inherently complicated to study theoretically, largely due to spin-contamination.\cite{stu19a,lon50a} The first problem is the dilemma of whether to use unrestricted or restricted orbitals, as the most obvious choice which give the most accurate energies and the best description of the ground state are the unrestricted orbitals however, using them results in spin-contamination.
-The second is the choice of determinants for the excited states, as including all single-excitations in the most simple CI method -- configuration interaction singles (CIS) results in spin-contaminated excited states.\cite{lon55a,mau96a,roe13a,hel21a}
+While there has been considerable work over the years to investigate the electronic structure of radicals, diradicals and polyradicals,\cite{stu19a,lon50a,lon55a} accurately computing their electronic structure remains challenging, largely due to spin-contamination.
+The first problem is whether to use unrestricted or restricted orbitals, as the most obvious choice which gives the most accurate energies and the best description of the ground state are unrestricted orbitals, but using them results in spin-contamination.
+The second problem is the choice of determinants for the excited states, as including all single-excitations in configuration interaction singles (CIS) results in spin-contaminated excited states, even when using a restricted basis.\cite{lon55a,mau96a,roe13a,hel21a} Furthermore, while general alternacy or pseudoparity rules have been known since the 1950s\cite{par56a} to assign, predict and interpret the spectra of ground-state closed-shell hydrocarbons, to the best of our knowledge no such general rules exist for the excited states of hydrocarbon radicals.

 In this article, focusing on organic radicals with a single unpaired electron (monoradicals), we give a detailed overview of some of the existing theories for radical electronic structure calculation, the challenges that arise when it comes to excited states of radicals and how or if they can be overcome.
 We then expand on this previous work seeking to provide new insight into the properties of the excited electronic states of radicals.